FOR IMMEDIATE RELEASE

 First launched in 2009 in 22 Boys & Girls Clubs, UPS Road Code currently operates in 52 Clubs in 36 cities across the country.

 About Boys & Girls Clubs of Metro Phoenix

 Since 1946, the Boys & Girls Clubs of Metro Phoenix has empowered all youth—especially those who need us most – to reach their full potential as caring, productive, responsible citizens.
 Each year, 22,000 youth benefit from our life-changing programs and services at 12 Clubhouses, outreach programs in local schools, juvenile detention centers and Dental Clinic.
 Visit www.bgcaz.org for more information.

 About UPS Foundation

 The UPS Foundation, which is responsible for facilitating community involvement to local, national and global communities, has led UPS’s corporate citizenship efforts for more than 60 years.
 In 2011, UPS and its employees, active and retired, invested more than $93.3 million in charitable giving around the world.
-The UPS Foundation can be found on the web at UPS.com/foundation.

 About Boys & Girls Clubs of America